ysfzun/Mustang-Modal/README.md

 ### Ajax Loading

 load method takes 3 parameters.
-These url, parameters and callback.
+These are url, parameters and callback.

 ```javascript
     MustangModal.prop({